eschmar/kth-id1020/readme.md

 - [x] Lab 005 - Graph
 - [ ] Project - Tiny Search Engine

-\* entirely theoretical and therefor not included in this repository.
+\* entirely theoretical and therefore not included in this repository.